SteCiu01/DAX-Filtering-and-Data-Modelling/DAX-Codes/Top-N-Selection/README.md

 VAR TopNValue =
     SELECTEDVALUE('Parameter_TopN'[Top-N Value])

-// The virtual table needs to replicate the hierarchical categorical structure of the visual for which you want to set up the Top-N filtering.
+/* The virtual table needs to replicate the hierarchical categorical structure of the visual for which you want to set up the Top-N filtering.*/

 VAR _virt_table =
     CALCULATETABLE(